-The breathtaking view from Palazzo Avino (formerly Palazzo Sasso) in Ravello, Italy was the perfect backdrop for our wedding in 2012.
-We'd been fortunate to do a good deal of traveling over the years, but nothing comes close to the overwhelming beauty and luxury we experienced in Ravello.
-The hotel, built in a 12th century villa high above the Amalfi Coast opened in 1997 and is rated as one of the finest hotels in the world.
-The hotel's two-star Michelin rated restaurant offers creative and authentic Italian food sourced from the region that will forever be some of the best meals we may ever enjoy.
+The breathtaking view from Palazzo Avino (formerly the Palazzo Sasso) in Ravello, Italy, was the perfect backdrop for our wedding in 2012.
+We’d been fortunate to do a good deal of traveling over the years, but nothing comes close to the overwhelming beauty and luxury we experienced in Ravello.
+The hotel, built in a 12th-century villa high above the Amalfi Coast, opened in 1997 and is rated one of the finest hotels in the world.
+The hotel’s two-star Michelin-rated restaurant offers creative and authentic Italian food, sourced from the region, and will forever be some of the best meals we've ever enjoyed.
 The experience, however, goes well beyond simple details about hotel history and food.
-The mountain and coastal views, private seaside swimming area, walkways through centuries-old buildings, the town square filled with locals and those lucky enough to visit, and the realization that life is best when slowed down a bit all make it feel as if you never want to return to your normal life.
-It's truly the kind of place you'll start planning a return trip to before you've even left.
+The mountain and coastal views, private seaside swimming area, walkways through centuries-old buildings, the town square filled with locals and those lucky enough to visit, and the realization that life is best when slowed down a bit—all make it feel as if you’ll never want to return to your normal life.
+It’s truly the kind of place you’ll start planning a return trip to before you’ve even left.

 Ravello is one of the most beautiful villages in Italy.
-He lived here for decades in his own palazzo.
-But you can have your own at Palazzo Avino.
-Thousand of feet above the Amalfi Coast, with incredible food, nice thread count and spectacular views.
+The writer Gore Vidal lived here for decades in his own palazzo.
+But you too can have your own at Palazzo Avino, thousand of feet above the Amalfi Coast, with incredible food, nice thread count, and spectacular views.